chain4travel/camino-builder/polygon-id/README.md

 Polygon ID is a complete platform that can be used to construct a variety of identity and trust services.
 The team is creating an open and enterprise-ready ecosystem for trust markets and trust management to build new attestation and access services with an incentive layer.

-We will introduce you to Polygon IDs terminology that you can meet throughout (PolygonID Documentation)[https://devs.polygonid.com/].
+We will introduce you to Polygon IDs terminology that you can meet throughout [PolygonID Documentation](https://devs.polygonid.com/).

 ### 📜 Vocabulary